GuoliangLi-HZAU/BatMeth2/README.md

 a) Have a fasta-formatted reference file ready

-b) Type "`BatMeth2 build_index wgbs GENOME.fa`"  for WGBS or `BatMeth2 build_index rrbs GENOME.fa` for RRBS to make the neccessary pairing data-structure based on FM-index.
+b) Type "`BatMeth2 build_index GENOME.fa`"  for WGBS or `BatMeth2 build_index rrbs GENOME.fa` for RRBS to make the neccessary pairing data-structure based on FM-index.

 c) Run "`BatMeth2`" to see information on usage.